springboardmentor545-lgtm/Conversational-IVR-Aravind/ivr-acs-bap-integration/docs/API.md

 ### Bot Application Platform (BAP)

 The BAP is the **automated brain** 🤖 of the system.
-It acts as an intelligent, automated assistant responsible for understanding user requests, processing information, and providing answers for all self-service workflows.
+It acts as an intelligent, automated assistant responsible for understanding user requests, processing information, and providing answers for all self-service scenarios.

 ### Azure Communication Services (ACS)